A classic 3 ingredient deviled egg recipe made plus an easy “kitchen hack” for filling deviled eggs quickly and easily.

 When the 10 minutes are up, drain the eggs.
 Crack the shells gently with a spoon and then put them in the ice water.
 Let them sit in the water for a minute or two until cool enough to handle and then peel.

 Look at those yolks!
 Perfect.
 No grayish tinge.
-Mix the yolks with mayo and mustard.
-As I said, we use spicy brown mustard, but whatever you want is fine.
-I like Dijon, too.
+Next, mix the yolks with mayo and mustard until blended well and soft and creamy.
+We use spicy brown mustard, but whatever you want is fine.

-I used to try and scoop the yolk mix in to the shells and it was a huge mess and took forever.
-Then one day it dawned on me to use a Fresh & Easy plastic food storage bag and pipe in the yolks.
-Put your yolk mixture in the bag and squeeze it down in to a corner.
-Snip the corner off and gently squeeze the yolk out of the bag in to your egg whites.
+You could scoop the yolk mix into the shells with a spoon, but that tends to make a huge mess and took forever.
+Instead, put the yolk mixture in a plastic storage bag and squeeze it down into a corner.
+Snip the corner off and gently squeeze the yolk out of the bag into your egg whites.
 It takes a matter of seconds to fill all your eggs.

 You could get fancy about it and try to make them all swirly and pretty but I usually just squeeze it and move on.
 I love how “kitchen hacks” make life easier!